Arjunmehta312/Gambling-Simulator/README.md

 - End Round: Ends the round, determining the outcome based on the player's and dealer's hand values, updating the balance, and resetting the bet.
 - Reset Bet: Resets the bet entry field.
 - Shuffle Deck: Shuffles the deck when the number of remaining cards is low.
-- Update Statistics: Updates and displays player statistics after each round.

 ## Main Execution

 The main part of the application initializes the main application window and starts the Tkinter main loop.

 ## Conclusion